 - People who are recovering from drug and alcohol addictions

-Participation in the program is voluntary
+Participation in program activities is voluntary

 - Attendant care

 - Light refreshments

 - TTC tokens